jfalcou/eve/doc/manual/functions/arithmetic/sqr_abs.rst

 Notes
 *****

-This function coincides with ``sqr`` on real entries and is not defined for integral type.
+This function coincides with ``sqr`` on real entries and is not defined for :ref:`concept-integralvalue` types.
 Its use will be extended in a future complex module.
 On complex entries `sqr` and `sqr_abs do not coincide`.

 Example